rogergzou/Track-Today/README.md

 Main Features include:

--Real-time event tracking
+- Real-time event tracking
--Automatic scheduling to your calendar
+- Automatic scheduling to your calendar
--Customizable quickfills for event descriptions
+- Customizable quickfills for event descriptions
--No ads
+- No ads

 Questions/Suggestions can be forwarded to the.roger.zou@gmail.com.

 Quickfill icons by Nick Frost at ballicons.net